 Photograph courtesy of Peter Turtill.

-Died: 16th July 1918, age 27; Died of Wounds whilst a Prisoner of War in Germany.
+Died: 16th July 1918, age 27; Died of Pneumonia at Reserve Lazarett, a military hospital for PoW’s at Altona, near Hamburg, Germany.

 Residence: 41, Duke Street, Ipswich.